Thursday, April 30, 2009

 YELLOW JACK was directed by George B. Seitz.
 Seitz began directing in the silent era.
 He specialized in B pictures at MGM in the late '30s and '40s, including countless entries in the ANDY HARDY series.
 The Seitz-directed film MY DEAR MISS ALDRICH (1937) was reviewed here in 2007.

 YELLOW JACK has not been released on video or DVD.
-It can be seen on Turner Classic Movies, which has the trailer available on the channel's website.
+It can be seen on Turner Classic Movies.

 April 2016 Update: YELLOW JACK is now available on DVD from the Warner Archive.
 My review of the DVD is here.